RedHatGov/fips-compliant-vault/README.md

 This file can be in the user's home directory if desired so each user id that runs JBoss can have their own NSS configuration.

+CHANGE TO STEP 3:  There are two ways to configure the java.security policy file and set the security providers.
+The first is a system-wide change that applies to all users the second is a user-specific change so that each java user can have their own policy.

-CHANGE TO STEP 3:  As root, edit the file '/usr/lib/jvm/java-1.8.0-openjdk.x86_64/jre/lib/security/java.security' to enable the SunPKCS11 provider:
+CHANGE TO STEP 3 (Option 1):  As root, edit the file '/usr/lib/jvm/java-1.8.0-openjdk.x86_64/jre/lib/security/java.security' to enable the SunPKCS11 provider:

     #
     # List of providers and their preference orders (see above):